ljwagerfield/crdt/README.md

 CvRDTs are objects which can be ordered into a *join-semilattice*, where causal ordering is guaranteed by ensuring objects are updated *monotonically* and concurrent non-idempotent writes produce a branch.

-A join-semilattice can be thought of as an inverted rooted tree; a tree whereby any node may have multiple parents, but ultimately converge to a single leaf or *'least upper bound'* (LUB for short).
-This contrasts a meet-semilattice, which can be thought of as a regular rooted tree, where the root is the *greatest lower bound*.
+A join-semilattice can be thought of as an inverted rooted tree; a tree whereby any node may have multiple parents, but ultimately converge to a single leaf or *'least upper bound'* (LUB).
+This contrasts a meet-semilattice, which can be thought of as a regular rooted tree, where the root is the *greatest lower bound* (GLB).

+More accurately, the join-semilattice exhibits a *single maximal value* (LUB), whereas the meet-semilattice exhibits a *single minimal value* (GLB).
+The maximal value is a superset of all values in the graph, whereas the minimal value is a subset of all values.
+A complete-lattice has both, forming a diamond-shaped graph.
+Distributed systems which support merging always guarantee an LUB - the union of any two values.
+However, the GLB is only guaranteed in systems where all nodes initialize from a single source (e.g. TFS).
+For systems which don't impose this constraint there's only the LUB, hence we have a join-semilattice.

 The join-semilattice represents a version graph where ancestors can diverge, making three-way merges impossible.
 This occurs when objects are initialized or updated by disconnected nodes; such writes form branches in the join-semilattice.